liyy201912/PaS/README.md

 # PaS

-A clean and fast implement of Pruning-as-Search: Efficient Neural Architecture Search via Channel Pruning and Structural Reparameterization.
+Official implement of Pruning-as-Search: Efficient Neural Architecture Search via Channel Pruning and Structural Reparameterization.
 To be appear in IJCAI 2022

 ## 1. Requirements:
 This repo works with: